How to Organize a Team in 5 Easy Steps

 After you have completed the trial period and collected the feedback, it is time to analyze all the data.
 You have and put all the information into a more coherent system that can help your team reach the goals of the company.
 The next step is ensuring that the team stays on track and keeps using the systems efficiently for at least a month or two.

-If the system is really efficient, your team will not have problems sticking to it.
-And once you pass 60 days threshold, it is going to become natural.
+If the system is efficient, your team will not have problems sticking to it.
+And once you pass 60 days threshold, it will become natural.
 That is how to organize a team that works.

 To organize a team, you need to show dedication

 No matter who you are — a newly appointed manager, a dedicated employer, or someone who wants to show professionalism — if you want to organize a team you need to be open and transparent about the changes you make.
 For people in your team to trust that the system you are using is the best one, you need to show dedication yourself.
-You need to keep on communicating the reasons you are making the changes and how it can help the team to do better in the future.
-By imposing ideas on your team that ‘should work’ on paper, but do not in real life, you are only going to hurt your team.
-Admitting something is not working is not easy — takes smarts and courage, but that is what good managers need to know how to do.
+You need to keep on communicating the reasons you are making the changes and how it can help the team to do better.
+By imposing ideas on your team that ‘should work’ on paper, but do not in real life, you will only hurt your team.
+Admitting something is not working is difficult — takes smarts and courage, but that is what good managers need to know how to do.